-Majalis in cities and towns along the coast are often constructed of plaster and mud, arbour and bower, or simple canvas to provide shade.
+(house of hair) or in open-air settings, around fires, with coffee served to attendees.
+Majalis in cities and towns along the coast were often constructed of plaster and mud, arbour and bower, or simple canvas to provide shade.
 Majalis in mountain areas were held in special guesthouses or other gathering places.